-- 1. Access the Set Entitlements Procedure: System, System Operations, Set Entitlements. - 2.
-In the Set Entitlements dialog, do the following:
+- 1. Access the Set Entitlements Procedure: System, System Operations, Set Entitlements. - In the Set Entitlements dialog, do the following:

-· Enabling this feature activates enhanced security functions.
+Admin Security Enabling this feature activates enhanced security functions.
 Once saved, you cannot revert the security without resetting the system back to factory default state.
-Set the number of licensed sessions.
-Enforce stronger password rules and restrictions.
-Session Capacity Enter from 0 to 32000.
-MSRP B2BUA Sessions Set to zero.
-Do Not Change.
+Admin Security With ACP/NNC Inherit Admin Security rules with added restrictions for stronger passwords.
+Click Enable to enforce stronger password rules and restrictions.
+Session Capacity Set the number of licensed sessions.
+Range is from 0 to 100000 .
+Data Integrity (FIPS 140 - 3) Enable or disable Data Intergrity in compliance with FIPS 140 - 3.